jiyuzhuang/jiyuzhuang/README.md

 ### 🧸 About Me

 - 🍁 I'm currently working in Python and TypeScript;
-- 🍀 I also want to code in Go and C++.

 ### 🚀 Goals In 2021

 - 🇯🇵 Start to learn a new speaking language;
-- 👾 Code in a new programming language;
+- 👨🏻‍💻 Program in a new programming language;
+- 🧗🏻 Improve climbing skills;
+- 👟 Keep running;
-- 🎹 Try MIDI keyboard;
+- 🏂 Try snowboard in winter;
-- 🍵 Drink +tea / -coffee.
+- 🍵 Tea, coffee and some alcohol.

 <!--
 **jiyuzhuang/jiyuzhuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.